+Access Careers is open Monday thru Thursday from 9:00 am to 10:00 pm.
+Friday and Saturday from 9am to 5pm.
 You are cordially invited to visit our facilities.
-Please telephone or write our admissions department for an appointment.
+Please call or email our admissions department for an appointment.
 Hours of operation may be adjusted to best meet the needs of students and faculty.
+Current or prospective students wishing further consumer information that is not covered in this catalog should contact the appropriate individual that is listed below between the hours stated in the catalog.